pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/help/troubleshooting/allow-button-does-not-work/index.md

 ## Steps

 1. Restart your Mac in safe mode by [this instruction](https://support.apple.com/guide/mac-help/start-up-your-mac-in-safe-mode-mh21245/mac).
-2. Open Karabiner-Elements from Launchpad to ensure that Allow button is shown on System Preferences.
+2. Open Karabiner-Elements from Launchpad to ensure that Allow button is shown on System Settings.
-3. Open System Preferences and confirm the Allow button is shown.<br/>
+3. Open System Settings and confirm the Allow button is shown.<br/>
-    If the Allow button is hidden, close System Preferences and open it again.
+    If the Allow button is hidden, close System Settings and open it again.
 4. Click the Allow button.
 5. Restart your Mac and boot in normal mode.